Ratio1/.github/profile/README.md

 Built-in blockchain security with signature-based validation and automated compliance management.
 All operations are verifiable on-chain with end-to-end encryption.

 ### Economic Incentives
-Participate in the R1 token economy where computing resource providers, developers, and maintainers earn rewards for their contributions[38].
+Participate in the R1 token economy where computing resource providers, developers, and maintainers earn rewards for their contributions.

 ## 🌐 Ecosystem Components